cncf/toc/tags/app-delivery.md

 * Configuration source driven workflow
 * Release management

-The SIG will work on developing best practices, fostering collaboration between related projects, working on improving tool interoperability as well as proposing new initiatives and projects when blank spots in the current landscape are identified.
+The TAG will work on developing best practices, fostering collaboration between related projects, working on improving tool interoperability as well as proposing new initiatives and projects when blank spots in the current landscape are identified.

-For CNCF projects, the scope of application delivery SIG engages, amongst others, with the application management focused ones, for example:
+For CNCF projects, the scope of application delivery TAG engages, amongst others, with the application management focused ones, for example:

 * Brigade
 * Buildpacks